 I was rather overwhelmed by the vast structure we were grouped around, and turned to sketch a street corner opposite.
 I decided to add a sketch of the mosaic lizard to the page in my sketchbook, as I felt it deserved more colour.

-I had begun to earlier sketch the view across the city from the mosaic tiled benches, but was chased into the shade by the sun.
+Earlier, I had begun to sketch the view across the city from the mosaic tiled benches, but was chased into the shade by the sun.
 Later I finished off some tiles in colour.
 It is a schema, not the actual scene from the bench where I started.

 The following day it was Sagrada Familia.
 Again, I knew a challenge was ahead.
 This is Gaudi’s largest project – a cathedral of such immense scope it is hard to credit how he first conceived this vision, and to imagine how he would have felt to see it (almost) realised.
 We gathered across the lake from the cathedral to draw.
 I tried, but found the sheer scale of the building too much for me.
 It was also freezing, so I decided to focus on sketching details once we were inside the complex.
 I was looking forward to climbing a tower, as I’d done years before.
-But so much had changed: the number of tourists, security, and the ability to wander freely up the towers.
+But so much had changed: the number of tourists, security, and the ability to wander freely.

 And the last word from Barcelona comes from our tutor Tony, who can’t stop sketching, even when at the opera!